Locking through safely

 Illustration of a boat approaching a lock

 Obey any posted speed limits between locks or out on the open water.
 Slow your boat down to a ‘no wake’ speed.
 Excessive wake can erode the shoreline, damage docked boats and endanger the safety of others.
-Keep the channel near the lock gates clear to allow boats departing or entering the lock a safe and easy passage.
+Keep the channel clear near the lock gates to allow boats departing or entering the lock a safe and easy passage.

 When approaching locks or swing bridges, the signal to request to enter the lock or to have the bridge opened is three long blasts of five seconds duration from a whistle, horn or siren.